dhminch/MinchList/README.md

 A starting point for you to begin, or grow, your cybersecurity knowledge.
 This has a US-focus, with some specific details for the Baltimore/DC area.

 There is enough on this page to keep you busy for months.
-The key to successful people in cybersecurity is putting in effort.
+The key to successful people in cybersecurity is putting in effort and always be learning.
 If you're lucky, you can do that through your job.
 Otherwise, find ways to put in the time, like podcasts during your commute, conferences with friends, etc. I do not believe you need to spend all of your time outside of your job to be great, but if you enjoy spending *some* time outside of work tinkering, it will certainly benefit you.

 **The most important thing to do is something.
 Pick one thing and start with that.
 Many people are interested in cybersecurity but do not take the first steps, meaning they will always be just interested (but never involved) in cybersecurity.**